-No. Field Data Type Description 116 Global Call ID - Sequence NULL Identifies the sequence number of the Global Call ID.
+No. Field Data Type Description 115 Global Call ID - Node STRING Identifies the Node that created the Global Call ID.
+This field has a maximum value of 10 characters in the format 11-222- 333.
 The default value is NULL.
+116 Global Call ID - Sequence NULL Identifies the sequence number of the Global Call ID.
+The default value is NULL.
 117 Transferred from DN STRING Identifies the DN that transferred its call in a call transfer scenario.
 This field can have up to 16 digits if a call is transferred and is NULL for non-transferred calls.
 118 Global Thread ID - Node STRING Identifies the Node that created the Global Thread ID.
-This field has a maximum value of 10 characters in the format 11-222-333.
+This field has a maximum value of 10 characters in the format 11-222- 333.
 The default value is NULL.
 119 Global Thread ID - Sequence INT Identifies the sequence number of the Global Thread ID.
 The default value is NULL.
 120 Ingress SIP Endpoint Address STRING Depending on how the endpoint is provisioned, this field records the IP address (up to 15 characters), or the first 40 characters of the Fully Qualified Domain Name, of the subscriber or non-subscriber SIP endpoint on the A-side of the call.
 Alternatively, if the SIP endpoint is hidden behind a Session Border Controller and the SBC signals the endpoint's private and public IP Addresses (or FQDN's) to OpenScape Voice, then up to 48 characters can be recorded.
 The default value is NULL.
 121 Egress SIP Endpoint Address STRING Depending on how the endpoint is provisioned, this field records the IP address (up to 15 characters), or the first 40 characters of the Fully Qualified Domain Name, of the subscriber or non-subscriber SIP endpoint on the B-side of the call.
 Alternatively, if the SIP endpoint is hidden behind a Session Border Controller and the SBC signals the endpoint's private and public IP Addresses (or FQDN's) to OpenScape Voice, then up to 48 characters can be recorded.
 The default value is NULL.
-122 Destination Party Number DIGITS An up to 128-character string that represents the new destination for a call if different from the "Terminating Number/Called Party" (field 11).
+122 Destination Party Number DIGITS An up to 128-character string that represents the new destination for a call if different from the "Terminating Number/ Called Party" (field 11).
 If the destination of a call changes during a call, then this field is updated with the number of the new destination.
 This field is currently used in MLHG (to record the member number, the overflow DN, or the deflect-to DN in the controlled hunt application) and in Call Pickup (to record the connected party number).
-In all other cases, this field is either left empty or contains the same value as field 11, "Terminating Number/Called Party".
+In all other cases, this field is either left empty or contains the same value as field 11, "Terminating Number/ Called Party".
 Default value is no character (NULL).
-123 Total Hold Time INT This field contains the total time the call was on hold in tenths of seconds.
-A call is on hold when one or both parties put the call on hold.
-This field applies only to SIP-phone-initiated hold and includes consultation hold, manual hold, CSTA-initiated hold, call transfer, etc.